metal3-io/metal3-docs/design/metadata-handling.md

 Metal3Machines (or Metal3MachineTemplates), and the KubeadmConfigs (or KubeadmConfigTemplates or KubeadmControlPlane).

+Since the `templateReference` field is a new addition, some logic is added to handle properly the transition from not using to using this field.

 ### Version Skew Strategy

 This will require that both CAPM3 and BMO support this feature.